Frequently Asked Questions

 How long will it take to get my issue resolved?

 The length of time it takes to resolve an issue through the HUD Manufactured Home Dispute Resolution Program can vary.
-When complaints go to mediation, the program allows up to thirty (30) days from the start of mediation to reach a settlement.
-If an issue poses an unreasonable threat of injury or significant loss or damage to valuable personal property, only ten (10) days are allowed to reach settlement.
-If issues are not resolved through mediation and proceed to non-binding arbitration, the amount of time for resolution can vary by case.
+The program allows up to thirty (30) days from the start of mediation to reach a settlement, but if the issue poses an unreasonable threat of injury or significant loss or damage to valuable personal property, only ten (10) days are allowed.
+If the issues are not resolved through mediation, any party can request non-binding arbitration.
+The entire process can take several months to complete.

 What if I am dissatisfied with the mediated agreement?